DoctorEvidence/dpack/README.md

 This type code is used to define properties and special values.
 The accompanying number is used to determine the value or property to create.
 This is the definition of the accompanying number follows:

 The first four accompanying number codes are for defining special constant values, and should be converted to these values:
-0 - null (null, NIL, or NULL depending on language)
+* 0 ("p") - null (null, NIL, or NULL depending on language)
-1 - undefined (used as value to indicate a property should be omitted) 2 - true
+* 1 ("q") - undefined (used as value to indicate a property should be omitted)
+* 2 ("r") - true
-3 - false
+* 3 ("s") - false

 The next two provide parsing directives:
-4 - Deferred Reference
+* 4 ("t") - Deferred Reference
-5 - End Sequence - this token indicates the end of an open sequence (see sequences below)
+* 5 ("u") - End Sequence - this token indicates the end of an open sequence (see sequences below)

 For all the remaining codes, the parser needs to read the next value after this token as the parameter for the property that is being created or modified.
 The next five codes are used indicate the creation of a property, the next value after this token is the *key* that is associated with this property.
 The codes below indicate which property type to be created (and each type defines how the rudimentary values are converted to final values).
-6 - Default property type
+* 6 ("v") - Default property type
-7 - Array property type
+* 7 ("w") - Array property type
-8 - Referencing property type
+* 8 ("x") - Referencing property type
-9 - Numeric property type
+* 9 ("y") - Numeric property type
-10 - Reserved for extensions
+* 10 ("z") - Reserved for extensions
-11 - Reserved for extensions
+* 11 ("{") - Reserved for extensions

 The next four codes are used indicate modification of the current property.
 Again, the parser should read the next value, as the parameter for the property modification.
 This may be used to modify a previously defined property, providing additional information about the property:
-11 - Metadata - Provides metadata for a property, like a class that should be used for value instances.
+12 ("|") - Metadata - Provides metadata for a property, like a class that should be used for value instances.
-12 - Referencing position - This can be used with a Referencing property type, to reset the current index into the set of referenceable values.
+13 ("}") - Referencing position - This can be used with a Referencing property type, to reset the current index into the set of referenceable values.
 The parameter should be a number to indicate the index position.

-### 0 - Property Slot Index
-The property slot index indicates which property slot the following property and/or value should use.
+14 and 15 are reserved for extensions, and no number above 15 can be represented with the tokens since the stop bit is used to distinguish from type 7.

 ### 7 - Sequence (and Block)
 A sequence is used to create objects and arrays that consist of multiple values.
 For an accompanying number of 14 or less, the accompanying number indicates the number of values should be read after this token, for this sequence.
 Alternately, an accompanying number of 15 indicates the start of an open sequence, which should be read as a sequence value until the End Sequence token is encountered.

+### 0 - Property Slot Index
+The property slot index indicates which property slot the following property and/or value should use.

 This defines the parsing of dpack into rudimentary sequences, strings, constants, numbers, and property definitions that describes the deserialization of these values.
 Next the values are converted to their final deserialized form.